Lucius Septimius Bassianus, from 195 CE: Marcus Aurelius Antoninus Bassianus

 – Herodian, History of the Roman Empire, IV.10

 However, the emperor received a refusal from Artabanus V, who perceived the proposal of the alliance as a union with Roman domination.
 Appalled Caracalla continued to tighten relations with the Parthians and planned further military campaigns in the spring of 217.
-Interestingly, Caracalla planned to use 16 000 phalangists – thus referring to his favorite commander, Alexander the Great.
+Interestingly, Caracalla planned to use 16 000 phalangists – thus referring to his favourite commander, Alexander the Great.

 Cassius Dio, in turn, remembers that a young legionary murdered the emperor, because of the resentment he had for him, for not appointing him a centurion.
 The legionary stabbed Caracalla with a knife.
 Interestingly, in the place where Caracalla was killed, in the year 53 BCE, took place the defeat of the Roman army at the hands of the Parthians.